Bluefury6/VideoToDesmos/README.md

 My system for converting videos to Desmos animations.
 Currently under construction.
 Very hands-on usability currently.

-Here is an example of a final product: https://www.youtube.com/watch?v=PrwHFElKx7U This was rendered on the as-of-now deprecated javascript exclusive implementation.
+Here is an example of a final product: [https://www.youtube.com/watch?v=PrwHFElKx7U](https://youtu.be/SXUkZxaTs0g)
-The "jittering" present throughout this example video has been corrected.
-The example video will be updated shortly.

 This program can be used by performing the following steps: